Undead Nightmare: Gameplay

-The expansion's zombie enemies are similar to that of other games.
+The expansion's zombie enemies are similar to those of other games.
 "Walker" zombies are slow from afar but run when they near the character.
 Fat zombies attempt to knock the player-character down and others spew green venom.
 John has new weapons, including holy water, bait for the undead, and a blunderbuss that uses zombie parts as ammunition.
 The player can use a combination of these skills to defeat hordes of reanimated humans, who stop only once their heads explode.
 For example, John can bait a group to an area to set off a bomb, use the time-slowing Dead Eye mode to shoot each in the head, or eliminate enemies from a roof because zombies cannot climb.
 Other non-playable characters who contract the infection turn into the undead in real-time and are likely to attack the player.

 Undead Nightmare removes the traditional fast travel features of the base game, and this encourages the player to use settlements to store their caravan.
 John rides undead horses in Undead Nightmare, which he can summon by whistling.
 Four mythical horsesthe four horses of the apocalypsewith faster abilities are scattered throughout the game for the player to find, tame, and ride.
 Other mythical creatures to hunt include Sasquatch, El Chupacabra, and a unicorn.
-Also included are two new outfits for John, other cosmetic options for weapons and player horses ("mounts"), and achievements.
+Also included are two new outfits for John, other cosmetic options for weapons and player horses ("mounts"), and new achievements.

 Apart from the single-player story, Undead Nightmare adds two multiplayer modes: Undead Overrun and Land Grab.
 The former is a horde mode in which up to four players cooperatively fight off waves of zombies.
 Players must open coffins between waves to replenish a countdown timer, which discourages players from camping in the same location.
 It is also designed so as to encourage cooperation such that players can revive each other if nearby.
 The other mode, Land Grab, is an additional game mode within the main game's multiplayer free roam and otherwise unconnected to the undead theme.
 In Land Grab, players attempt to secure seven areas across the game's environment.
 While players with the base game can join in Land Grab games, only Undead Nightmare owners can initiate them.